HexaEightTeam/HexaEight-Token-Server/authorization-samples/README.md

   p, <clienthash>, <tokenserver>, <clientid>, clientaccess
 ```

-### 3. Which Reesource Servers Or Email users are allowed to fetch Client Tokens of other Resource servers or EMail users.
+### 3. Which Reesource Servers Or Email users are allowed to fetch Client Tokens of other Resource servers or EMail users?

 To better understand this question, assume you are developing a chat application, here you want every email user to talk to every other email user.
 Similarly if you have a chatbot resource server, you want every email user to be able to talk to the chatbot, similarly the chatbot also needs to be able to talk back to the email user, so you need to add approprate entries for all the scenario like shown below.